 About Us

-Get to know the dedicated team of volunteer trustees behind the Grace Street Project.
+Get to know the dedicated team of volunteer trustees behind The Grace Street Project.

 Who is IC2?